Sah2Sah2/Lab2-AdminCloud_BicepInfrastructure/README.md

 ## Notes
 - `secretValueFromCLI` to have a secret Key Value passed securely at deployment and not exposed in a parameter file
 - All resources are tagged with `owner`, `environment`, and `costCenter`
-- Autoscale is enable only in production
+- Autoscale is enabled only in production
 - Resources names include the environment (`dev`, `test`, `prod`) and use `uniqueString()` where required

 ## Outputs